Top Archaeological Sites In Greece You Have To See To Believe

 On the island, it’s also possible to check Ancient Thera, a Dorian settlement located on top of the Mesa Vouno Mountain, in the central portion of the island.
 This ancient town is developed on a terraced territory and features antique buildings such as the Sanctuary of Artemis and the impressive Agora.

 To visit Ancient Thera, the location of Kamari is a great place to book accommodation.
-Check The Eco-friendly Boathouse Hotel is located right on the beach of Kamari and boasts an outdoor pool that kids really love!
+Check out the eco-friendly Boathouse Hotel, which is located right on the beach of Kamari and boasts an outdoor pool that kids really love!

 Medieval Town Of Rhodes